uD1Y/Image-Processing-Project/Rubix's Cube/README.md

 # Image Cryptography Based on Rubix's Cube Principle

-Implementation of image encryption and decryption using Rubix's Cube Principle.
-This algorithm is based on the paper which can be found at https://www.hindawi.com/journals/jece/2012/173931/

 ## Running

 1. To encrypt an image, give the name of the image in the file and then run it.